Spirits in prison: Other religious traditions

 In Islamic tradition, a place called Sijjin is known to be the prison of unbelieving souls.
 It is also the place of Satan and his fellow devils.
-Quran exegete Tabari (839–923 CE) commented on sijjin: "it is the seventh and lowest earth (underworld), in which Satan (Iblis) is chained, and in it are the souls (arwah) of the infidels (kufar).
-Suyuti (c.
+Quran exegete Tabari (839–923 CE) commented on sijjin: "it is the seventh and lowest earth (underworld), in which Satan (Iblis) is chained, and in it are the souls (arwah) of the infidels (kufar), while Suyuti (c.
 1445–1505 CE) describes it as place of Iblis and his soldiers (Iblis wa junudihi) with the infidels imprisoned.